core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-blood-sugar title="Secure Subscribe to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

-The request/response Codes are encrypted by OSCOAP and only dummy Codes (FETCH/Content) are visible in the header of the OSCOAP message.
+The request/response Codes are encrypted by OSCORE and only dummy Codes (FETCH/Content) are visible in the header of the OSCORE message.
 The options Content-Format (0) and the payload ("220" and "180"), are encrypted.

 The COSE header of the request contains an identifier (ca), indicating the security context used to protect the message and a Partial IV (15).
 The COSE headers of the responses contains Partial IVs (32 and 36).